aleisley/ta_frontend/README.md

 Go here https://classic.yarnpkg.com/en/docs/install/#windows-stable and choose your operating system.
 Follow the guide for your OS.
 ```

+### Running the project
+Once all essential stuff are installed, go through the ones below to run the project.
+If successful, it will open a new browser page to http://localhost:3000

 In your command line `cd` inside the project directory
 ```